ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 {: #backup-s2s-auth-procedure-ui}
 {: ui}

-### Enabling service-to-service authorization at the account level
+### Enabling service-to-service authorization for volume backups for volume backups at the account level
 {: #backup-s2s-auth-procedure-ui-account}

 To create a service-to-service authorization policy, follow this procedure: